-Macally iVoicePro review
+Macally iVoicePro full review

 One of the more stylish of the Macally Mac peripherals, the iVoicePro is designed to resemble a vintage Shure mic, popularised by the likes of Elvis Presley and many a lovesick crooner.
 It slides in the underside of your iPod, directly into your USB connection.